gerardabello/auto-assign/README.md

-# Auto assign for pull requests
+# Auto assign github action

 Randomly assigns a number of assignees to every PR from a pool.